am26001/WeatherRadar/README.md

 Map provided by [Windy](https://www.windy.com/41.876/-87.624?41.408,-87.624,8).

 ## Known Issues
 Note that the WeatherRadar application was created on desktop with a display resolution of 2560 x 1440.
 If there is an issue with content being displayed (current weather details), try zooming in or out.
 Due to time constraints, the issue was not fixed during the development process.
-This was meant to be responsive for different devices.
+This was meant to be responsive for different devices, however it is to some extent.